bricaud/bricaud.github.io/README.md

 I have started exploring the possibilities of Generative AI.
 Two new works have given interesting results.
 The first is a self-supervised model for microfossil classification [Mar24].
 It is very efficient for learning from a few labels.
 On the application side, it frees geologists from manual counting and classification of microfossils and hence is a great contribution to their field.
 The second work uses generative AI to denoise spectra from a Raman spectrometer and then uses the latent representation to classify biological vesicles [Jen24].
 This is very promising for the domain of nanophysics as well as for the use of more accurate spectrometry data for biology.

-[[Mar24](http://dx.doi.org/10.2139/ssrn.4706163)]  *Martinsen, Iver and Wade, David and Ricaud, Benjamin and Godtliebsen, Fred, The 3-Billion Fossil Question: How to Automate Classification of Microfossils.
-2024.
-Under review.*
+[[Mar24](https://doi.org/10.1016/j.aiig.2024.100080)]  *Martinsen, Iver and Wade, David and Ricaud, Benjamin and Godtliebsen, Fred, The 3-Billion Fossil Question: How to Automate Classification of Microfossils, Artificial Intelligence in Geosciences, Volume 5, 2024.*
 [[Jen24](https://www.nature.com/articles/s41598-024-56788-7)] *Jensen, M.N., Guerreiro, E.M., Enciso-Martinez, A. et al. Identification of extracellular vesicles from their Raman spectra via self-supervised learning.
 Sci Rep 14, 6791 (2024).*